jermbo/BackToBasics/README.md

 #### Local

 When declaring a variable inside a function, you are declaring it in a **local scope**.
-Every function has its own scope, so if you declare the same variable inside different functions you will not have an issue.
+Every function creates its own scope, so declaring the same variables in different functions will not cause issues.

 ```JavaScript
 // Global Scope